Dongping-Chen/dongping-chen.github.io/_pages/about.md

 Welcome to my personal website!
 I am Dongping Chen (陈东平), a final-year undergraduate at [HUST](https://hust.edu.cn).
 =====
 At present, I have the privilege of being a visiting student to University of Washington, where I work with Professors [Ranjay Krishna](https://ranjaykrishna.com/index.html) and Senior PhD [Jieyu Zhang](https://jieyuz2.github.io/).
-Prior to this, my academic journey has also been enriched by a collaboration with [Lichao Sun](https://lichao-sun.github.io/) at Lehigh University and [Yao Wan](http://wanyao.me/), [Pan Zhou](https://scholar.google.com/citations?user=cTpFPJgAAAAJ&hl=en), [Prof. Bolong Zheng](https://bolongzheng.com/) at HUST.
+Prior to this, my academic journey has also been enriched by a collaboration with [Lichao Sun](https://lichao-sun.github.io/) at Lehigh University and [Yao Wan](http://wanyao.me/), [Pan Zhou](https://scholar.google.com/citations?user=cTpFPJgAAAAJ&hl=en) at HUST.

 My research interests are deeply rooted in the latest advancements in multimodal perception, LLM-based Agents and Trustworthy AI.